 Water management authorities are responsible for keeping waterways in the 2 Seas region free from accumulating sediments to reduce risks of flooding and to keep waterways accessible for water based transport.
 Most of this sediment is transported and dumped as waste, a very costly and wasteful operation.

-Westcountry Rivers Trust are partners in a consortium that has been awarded funding from the European Union’s Interreg 2 Seas Programme for the project USAR (Using Sediments As a Resource).
+Westcountry Rivers Trust are partners in a consortium that has been awarded funding from the European Union’s Interreg 2 Seas Programme for the project USAR (Using Sediments As A key aim of USAR is to develop ways of recycling this sediment and using it in innovative ways.
+Many of the other partners working on it in France, Belgium and the UK are focused on estuaries and harbours and are therefore mainly interested in recycling the sediment, accepting dredging as a necessary maintenance activity.

 Key outputs include: